Browse Submitted Names

 Derived from istak meaning "wish" and oy meaning "moon".

-Italy f English (Modern, Rare)
+Italy f English (American, Modern, Rare)

-From the country of Italy.
-Mostly used in America.
+From the country of Italy in Europe.

 Itzy f Mexican, American (Hispanic, Modern)